-test-field methods.
-In those cases studied with the NLTFM, we simplified the MHD equations neglecting the pressure gradient in the momentum equation which allows us to ignore the equation for the fluctuating density in the test-field formulation, simplifying it somewhat.
-In the case of the full MHD equations studied with the QKTFM, we extend the previous results to even stronger shear, but still find no evidence for negative values of the η{yx} component that could lead to LSD action through the SC effect.
+We have studied different types of sheared MHD systems with the quasi-kinematic (QKTFM) and nonlinear (NLTFM) test-field methods.
+In those cases studied with the NLTFM, we simplified the MHD equations neglecting the pressure gradient in the momentum equation, which allows us to ignore the equation for the fluctuating density in the test-field formulation, simplifying it somewhat.
+In the case of the full MHD equations studied with the QKTFM, we extend the previous results to even stronger shear, but still find no evidence for negative values of the $\eta{yx}$ component that could lead to LSD action through the SC effect.

-In kinetically forced magnetized burgulence (SMHD), we measure negative values of η{yx} .
+In kinetically forced magnetized burgulence (SMHD), we measure negative values of $\eta{yx}$ .
 Indeed, dynamo action with both radial and azimuthal magnetic field components growing exponentially at the same rate is found.
-The dynamo numbers for the coherent and the incoherent effects, based on the measured turbulent transport coefficients, however, when employed in a simplified 0-D dynamo model, indicate that even in this case the dynamo is mainly driven by the incoherent α -shear effect, possibly assisted by the coherent SC effect one.
+The dynamo numbers for the coherent and the incoherent effects, based on the measured turbulent transport coefficients, however, when employed in a simplified 0D dynamo model, indicate that even in this case the dynamo is mainly driven by the incoherent $\alpha$ effect and shear, possibly assisted by the coherent SC effect.

-In the case of systems with standard magnetic forcing, we do not find exponential growth of the mean magnetic field.
-When we repeat this experiment with a decimated forcing function, removing the lowest wavenumbers, exponential growth is recovered.
+In the case of systems with standard magnetokinetic forcing, we do not find exponential growth of the mean magnetic field.
+When we repeat this experiment with a decimated forcing function, removing the smallest wavenumber components, exponential growth is recovered.
 Hence, in our interpretation, there is still a dynamo instability in the magneto-kinetically forced cases, but it becomes engulfed by the rapid growth of the mean field due the presence of these low wavenumbers in the forcing, preventing us from seeing the exponential growth of the mean field.
-The measured η{ux} are again positive, and increasing as a function of the magnitude of shear and the aspect ratio of the box, therefore incapable of driving a dynamo through the MSC effect.
-This finding is compatible with our analytical derivation predicting a positive contribution to η{ux} in the case the pressure term is neglected, albeit restricted to ideal MHD; see Sect.
-C. The computed dynamo numbers, compared against the 0-D model, again indicate the most likely driver of the dynamo to be the incoherent α -shear effect.
+The measured $\eta{yx}$ are again positive and increasing as a function of the magnitude of shear and the aspect ratio of the box, and are therefore incapable of driving a dynamo through the MSC effect.
+This finding is compatible with our analytical derivation predicting a positive contribution to $\eta{yx}$ in the case when the pressure term is neglected, albeit restricted to ideal MHD; see Appendix C. The computed dynamo numbers, compared against the 0D model, again indicate the most likely driver of the dynamo to be the incoherent $\alpha$ effect with shear.